 - Knead by hand for at least 10 minutes or use the mixer’s dough hook.
 The more you knead the result will be a smooth and elastic dough.

-- Cover the bowl with a kitchen towel and set aside for about 1 hour until it doubles its size.
+- Cover the bowl with a kitchen towel and set aside from 30 minutes to 1 hour until it doubles its size.
 When it’s ready, preheat the oven to 200°C (392 degrees F).

 - Punch down the dough and divide it into two equal parts.
 Place the dough on a sheet of parchment paper and start rolling out.
 Add some flour if the dough is sticky.